YeMinKo/flutter-workspace/README.md

 ## No. 182
 - `indexWhere()` can use to find the first index in the list that satisfies the provided.
 - `any()` can return true/false by checking whether any element of this iterable satisfies.

+## No. 189
+- Learned `GridTile` widget.
+- Learned `GridTileBar` widget.

+## No. 194
+- Learned `Provider` package.
+- `with` is an inheritance lite.
+The class only get methods and properties.
+Not become a sub-class of the parent class.
+- `ChangeNotifierProvider` can emit data changes to all listeners.